Your business one stop shop

 By law, every charity must prepare a set of accounts.
 Registered charities must prepare a Trustees’ Annual Report, a set of accounts, and an Annual Return.
 The aim of accounts and reports is to provide a clear picture of your charity’s activities and financial position.
 The Trustees’ Annual Report is also an opportunity to describe your work to the public and to funding bodies.

-Rashid Accountants is Your local accountants offering Accountancy, Advice and Consultations.
-We offer Book Keeping, VAT completions and Computerised Accountancy systems Installations & Training.
+Rashid Accountants is a Chartered Accountants Firm offering Accountancy, Advice and Consultations.
+We offer Business Taxation, Personal Taxation, Corporate, MTD VAT services.
+Book Keeping, VAT completions and Computerised Accountancy systems Installations & Training.
 If you would like a free consultation to discuss your needs then please contact us.
-We serve mainly Stoke on Trent & Newcastle Under Lyme.
+We have client all over the UK.

 Assistance in completing your self-assessment return and submitting it in-time online to avoid interest and penalties.
 Expert advice on all tax matters, including corporation tax, capital gains tax, PAYE and national insurance